-The Stock and Geo data types are curious beasts.
+The Stock, Currency and other linked data types are curious beasts.
 They are data connections to external sources but do NOT appear as Excel Data Connections.
 That means you can’t setup an automatic data refresh, as you would with normal data connections.
-In fact, there’s no exposed controls for the Stock or Geo data types.
+In fact, there’s no exposed controls for the Stock, Currency or other linked data types.

 NOW() and other volatile functions